Ellerslie cricket club: 1980s

-This was the year of big, mean Ole (Stan) Mortenson: Ellerslie's English professional from Derbyshire.
-Stan was a fast bowler and hailed from Denmark; he terrified many a batsman and umpire alike.
+That season's English professional was Ole Mortensen, a fast bowler from Derbyshire and Denmark.

 Other notable players of the day were the old sea dog Alan Hill and the young brigade of Martin Pringle, Martin Bradley, Mark Sumich, John McGregor & Mark Keogh who were to be the nucleus of the team for many years to come under the captaincy of Bill (chook) Fowler.

-This was not to be the last of Ellerslie's successes as they went on to win the ACA 2 DAY PREMIERSHIP title in the 1985/86 season and probably the main reason for this was a good all round team spearheaded by Devon Malcolm a very fast right arm bowler and another West Indian playing out of the Derbyshire County Club in England.
-Devon also moved on to play for England and took many wickets at test level.
+Ellerslie later won the 1985/1986 ACA Two-Day Premiership.
+The team had fast bowler Devon Malcolm who was playing for Derbyshire County Club in England at that time.
+Malcolm then went on to represent England in test matches.

-This win was very exciting as once again Papatoetoe were Ellerslie's main rival with only 4.28 points separating the two teams going into the last match of the season but an outright victory over University saw Ellerslie through to its first major premiership title.
+This win was significant as once again Papatoetoe were Ellerslie's main rival with only 4.28 points separating the two teams going into the last match of the season but an outright victory over University saw Ellerslie through to its first major premiership title.

 As well the Senior A also won the PRESIDENTS CUP as winners of the Senior A competition making the 1985/86 season the most successful in the history of the Ellerslie Cricket Club.

 Other One Day Championship titles were collected in 1986/87 over Takapuna, 1989/90 over Suburbs New Lynn and 1991/92 over Cornwall.

-Ellerslie also played in the Premiership final against Grafton in a 3-day match at Eden Park but were outclassed on this occasion but finishing 2nd was no mean feat.
-Sadly a number of Ellerslie's premier players retired in the early nineties leaving a big gap to fill but it has had many fine performances since, with still many more to come.
+Ellerslie also played in the Premiership final against Grafton in a 3-day match at Eden Park, but were outclassed on this occasion, finishing 2nd.
+A number of Ellerslie's premier players retired in the early nineties, leaving a big gap to fill, but it has had many fine performances since, with many more to come.

-As well as the contribution given by all the players over this period to gain such successes it would not have been possible without the undying presence of Frank (Bomber) Lancaster: the Premier Teams scorer.
-Bomber has hardly missed a game and is still turning up wet or fine to score for the team he has cared for, for over 20 years.
-Now that is dedication.